Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 ## 5V Operation

 It is possible to modify the Filament monitor PCB to connect to a controller that uses 5V logic.
-To do this use a small drill bit to carefully remove the connection between the two pads that is made with the ring of the throuhg hole between the pads. **Test that the pads are actually disconnected by checking that there is no continuity between them with a voltmeter.**
+To do this use a small drill bit to carefully remove the connection between the two pads that is made with the ring of the through hole between the pads. **Test that the pads are actually disconnected by checking that there is no continuity between them with a voltmeter.**

 ![Diagram showing the locaiton of the 3.3V/5V drillable jumper on the rotating magnet PCB version 1.7b](/hardware/magnetic_filament_monitor/rm_fm_v1.7ab_5v_d1.0.png =600x)